jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 ### How to version

 Hopefully, your APIs are versioned by a reproducible process.
 It could be based on features, resources, or endpoints.
 Gut feelings or “it’s been long enough” aren’t reproducible.
-In the end, it’s still a flesh-bodied someone manually bumping the versions.
+Nevertheless, it’s still a flesh-bodied someone manually bumping the versions in the end.
 People make mistakes.

 ## Automating the version

 With a reproducible versioning process in place, it could then be automated.

-Fluid does the semantic versioning, so we'll talk about versions in those terms.
+Fluid does automatic semantic versioning, so we'll talk about versions in those terms.
 Major is breaking.
 Minor is non-breaking.
+Patch is ignored because it's a server implementation detail.

 ### Diff for changes

 By now most programmers understand the value of version control.
 Seeing and storing diffs between different code commits is extremely useful.
 Whether you realize it or not, every diff semantically represents a version change — even all the way down to the microscopic happenings.
 It may not be a major or minor change, but it’s a change nonetheless.

 The same diff’ing idea can be applied to APIs if they were represented as code.
 And they can.
 This is where IDLs come into play.

 ### APIs as an IDL Spec

 If you’ve ever dealt with Thrift, ProtoBuf, or another IDL, you understand this already.

 In a typical and self-contained code base, we abstract effects through some kind of interface.
 It could be a class, a monad, or whatever.
 An IDL enforces that abstraction into language agnostic interface.
 This interface is the spec.
 With a generator, the spec creates a client side SDK and a server-side stubs.
 It doesn’t stop there.
 It the spec can create documentation as well.

 ### Diff’ing the Specs

 Consider this simple pseudo-code IDL spec.
 It starts with version `0.0`.

 ```
 function Hello(target: String) -> String